mongodb/mongo-go-driver/docs/CONTRIBUTING.md

 We are building this software together and strongly encourage contributions from the community that are within the guidelines set forth below.

+## Requirements

+Go 1.19 or higher is required to run the driver test suite.

 ## Bug Fixes and New Features

 Before starting to write code, look for existing [tickets](https://jira.mongodb.org/browse/GODRIVER) or [create one](https://jira.mongodb.org/secure/CreateIssue!default.jspa) for your bug, issue, or feature request.
 This helps the community avoid working on something that might not be of interest or which has already been addressed.